pgandini/paologandini/Research.md

 - I am a member of the LHCb Collaboration at CERN since 2009.
 - I am a founding member of the ALADDIN collaboration (established in 2024).
+- Member of the Doctoral Council of the Physics Department (UNIMI) From academic year 2021 to present.

 ### Data Analysis - Spectroscopy of new states
 <details>